top of page

 A community working to make our streets safer, healthier and happier places.

-In September 2020, the Directorate of Urban Land Transport (DULT) in Bangalore, India, initiated a programme called the Sustainable Mobility Accords (SuMA).
+In September 2020, the Directorate of Urban Land Transport (DULT) in Bangalore, India, announced a programme called the Sustainable Mobility Accords (SuMA).
 Under this programme, 10 neighbourhoods across the city would get funding to implement various interventions that help prioritise sustainable modes of transport (public transport & non-motorised transport) over personal vehicles.

 Initial Proposal